Performance = Potential - Interference

 To achieve our full potential, we need to balance challenge and support.
 My role in coaching conversations is to judge this balance.

 Someone in an overly supportive or challenging environment is likely to fall short of their potential.
 I've found personally and professionally that the more impactful conversations are towards the challenging end of the spectrum.
 Deconstructing excuses or imaginary barriers we may have built to make the progress we desire.
-So, if you want a coaching relationship that is just about support, then my approach is not for you.

 when Progress happens